omgswap/omgswap-v2-site/src/pages/docs/v2/05-javascript-SDK/01-quick-start.md

 tags: SDK, developer-guides, documentation
 ---

-The Uniswap SDK exists to help developers build on top of Uniswap.
+The OMGSwap SDK exists to help developers build on top of OMGSwap.
 It's designed to run in any environment that can execute JavaScript (think websites, node scripts, etc.).
 While simple enough to use in a hackathon project, it's also robust enough to power production applications.

 # Installation

 The easiest way to consume the SDK is via NPM.
-To install it in your project, simply run `yarn add @uniswap/sdk` (or `npm install @uniswap/sdk`).
+To install it in your project, Simply run

+Ethereum Chain:

+`yarn add @omgswap/sdk` (or `npm install @omgswap/sdk`)

+Binance Smart Chain:

+`yarn add @omgswap/bsc-sdk` (or `npm install @omgswap/bsc-sdk`)

 # Usage